Edward Binns: Television

 Binns starred as Lieutenant Roy Brenner in Brenner, a crime drama on CBS (1959–1962).

 He also appeared in "more than 500 television programs, live, taped and film", including NBC's legal drama Justice, Rod Cameron's syndicated State Trooper, the syndicated adventure series Whirlybirds, the ABC/Warner Brothers western series, The Dakotas, the ABC rodeo drama, Stoney Burke, Gunsmoke (in 1957 as "Bill Strapp", a heartless killer in S3E6's "Jesse") and ABC's war drama 12 O'Clock High.
 He was cast in CBS's Richard Diamond, Private Detective (as Larrabee in the 1958 episode "Pension Plan"), The Investigators and Thriller.

 Binns appeared as Colonel Robert Baldwin with June Allyson as his screen wife in the 1961 episode "Without Fear" of Allyson's CBS anthology series, The DuPont Show with June Allyson.
 Also that year he made two guest appearances on Perry Mason, first as Lloyd Castle in "The Case of the Angry Dead Man", then as Charles Griffin in "The Case of the Malicious Mariner", and in an episode of The Asphalt Jungle.
 He appeared twice on The Twilight Zone, first in a leading role as Colonel Donlin in the episode "I Shot an Arrow into the Air" (1960) and then in a supporting role as General Walters in the episode "The Long Morrow" (1964).
 He portrayed a marine biologist obsessed with a whale in the Voyage to the Bottom of the Sea episode "The Ghost of Moby Dick".

 Binns appeared in two episodes of ABC's The Untouchables as gunman Steve Ballard and in a later episode as a doctor and also in an episode of Combat!.

 He was a cast member of CBS's The Nurses from 1962 through 1964.
 He appeared in an episode of the ABC espionage drama Blue Light early in 1966, and in ABC's It Takes a Thief (1969–1970) with Robert Wagner.
 Binns also appeared in one episode of the ABC series A Man Called Shenandoah, with Robert Horton, as General Korshak on CBS's M*A*S*H, in an episode of NBC's The Brian Keith Show, an episode of The Rockford Files, and in three episodes of ABC's The Fugitive.
 He appeared in the season 5 finale of Hawaii Five-O ("Jury of One") in 1973.

 In his 1986 penultimate screen role, Binns guest starred on The Equalizer as Father Martin O'Donohugh in the episode, "Shades of Darkness."

-Personal life
+Personal life and death

 Binns married journalist Marcia Legere in December 1956.
 They had one daughter and divorced in 1984.
 At the time of his death, he was married to actress Elizabeth Franz.

-Death

 Binns died of a heart attack at the age of 74 while traveling from New York City to his home in Connecticut.
 His ashes were scattered at his residence.